What do we mean by trauma-informed services and why is such an approach important?

 - An ongoing process allows for teamwork, coordination, creativity, and the sharing of responsibility for all students.

-The trauma-sensitive approach for schools is articulated in a free, downloadable e-book entitled Creating and advocating for trauma-sensitive schools Visit disclaimer page .
+The trauma-sensitive approach for schools is articulated in a free, downloadable e-book entitled Creating and advocating for trauma-sensitive schools (PDF) Visit disclaimer page .

 Where can I learn more about evidence-based and promising interventions to address the effects of trauma?

 - Trauma-specific interventions have also been designed for use in schools.
-For example, Cognitive Behavioral Intervention for Trauma in Schools (CBITS Visit disclaimer page ), is an evidence-based intervention that includes group and individual sessions for students, as well as psychoeducational sessions for parents and training for teachers.
+For example, Cognitive Behavioral Intervention for Trauma in Schools (CBITS (PDF) Visit disclaimer page ), is an evidence-based intervention that includes group and individual sessions for students, as well as psychoeducational sessions for parents and training for teachers.
 It has been implemented in elementary school settings, and also, in modified form, in middle school settings.

 - The California Evidence Based Clearinghouse for Child Welfare has rated a number of client and organization level interventions for addressing trauma in children and adolescents.
 See the results of their review Visit disclaimer page .